Skip to content

 Quick verdict

-Choose Cursor if you need software developers wanting ai-assisted coding.
-Choose Superhuman if you prioritize executives, founders, power email users processing 100+ emails/day.
+Choose Cursor if your daily work is mostly AI-first code editing inside a forked VS Code.
+Choose Superhuman if your daily work is mostly Executives, founders, power email users processing 100+ emails/day.
 Cursor scores higher in user reviews (4.7 vs 4.5).

 Try Cursor → Try Superhuman →